phaserjs/phaser/README.md

 ### Updates

-* Updated to Pixi.js 1.6r2 which fixes various issues such as IE9 Float32 defs and RenderTexture resizing and rendering.
+* Updated to Pixi.js 1.6.1 which fixes various issues such as IE9 Float32 defs and RenderTexture resizing and rendering.
 * TypeScript definitions fixes and updates (thanks @clark-stevenson and @alvinsight)
 * GameObjectFactory.spriteBatch now lets you specify `null` as a parameter for the parent and automatically adds the batch to `game.world` as a result.
 Also fixed jsdocs issues (@petarov #1000)
+* Rebuilt the way items are polled for Pointer events (drag, click, move).
+Now faster and more efficient, especially when some items in the stack require pixel perfect checks.

 ### New Features

+* ArrayList.setAll - sets the property to the given value on all members of the list.

 ### Bug Fixes

-* Fixed pixel perfect dragging (thanks @jeroenverfallie, fix #996)
+* Fixed pixel perfect dragging (thanks @jeroenverfallie #996)
-* Debug.preUpdate was still being called in the Game Loop even if enableDebug was set to false (thanks @qdrj, #995)
+* Debug.preUpdate was still being called in the Game Loop even if enableDebug was set to false (thanks @qdrj #995)
 * Phaser.Physics.P2.Body.addPolygon didn't work with a flat array of numbers for the coordinates (thanks @petarov, fix #883)
-* Added missing Loader.onPackComplete Signal (thanks @mjeffery fix #1007)
+* Added missing Loader.onPackComplete Signal (thanks @mjeffery #1007)
+* QuadTree leveling - Rather than level++ which changes the current nodes level, the subnodes should get the current nodes level+1 (thanks @devinb83 #1018)
+* Prevented objects with pixel perfect checks from over-riding other higher priority ID items (#983)

+### TODO

+Adjust how Pointers and Interactive Objects work.
+Allow an IO to be flagged as "on click only", so it doesn't ever get processed during normal Pointer move events (unless being dragged)

+Allow multiple drag items - no longer bind just 1 to a Pointer

+Sweep and Prune objects to filter priority IDs.

+Allow Groups to have Priority IDs too and input disable entire Groups and all children (let it flow down the chain)

+Allow Groups to be InputEnabled?
+Dragging a Group would be really useful.

 ### Migration Guide